tsinis/sealed_world/.github/readme.md

 ## Sealed World

-Pure Dart, fully tested and ISO-driven ecosystem for the world's data in the form of compile-time, tree-shakable constant sealed classes.
+A pure Dart, fully tested and ISO-driven ecosystem for the world's data in the form of compile-time, tree-shakable constant sealed classes.

 > [!TIP]
 > Flutter packages follow a **world** prefix convention, whereas Dart packages utilize the **sealed** prefix.